Old-School Dinosaur Movies That Time May Have Forgotten — But I Sure Haven’t

 A Styracosaurus, left, and an Allosaurus prepare to clash in The Valley of Gwangi (1969)

 I am publishing this post on Dinosaur Day 2023, and just ahead of the 30th anniversary of the original Jurassic Park film.
-But honestly, I don’t need an excuse to talk about dinosaurs in general, or their appearances across a variety of pop culture, particularly the ones I enjoyed during my most formative years growing up in the 1970s, when my dino obsession took hold.
+But honestly, ever since the age of 5 or so, I’ve never needed much of an excuse to talk about how awesome and cool dinosaurs are (or were), or about their appearances across a variety of pop culture, particularly the ones I enjoyed during my most formative years growing up in the 1970s, when my dino obsession took hold.

 While I still am very interested in dinosaurs, that interest is not nearly at the obsessive level it was when I was a kid, when they occupied my waking mind (and probably my dreams, too) a good portion of each day.